 - Free up disk space in Windows (you need up to 5 gigabytes of free space to install a Windows Vista or Windows 7 Service Pack);

-- Full anti-virus scan, such as avast!
-Free Antivirus on-demand scan or Microsoft Security Essentials on-demand scan;
+- Full anti-virus scan, such as Microsoft Security Essentials on-demand scan;

-- Optionally, create a disk image backup, as described in the Configure EaseUS Todo Backup Free in Windows article.
-Windows 7 users can also use the built-in backup tool for this: Configure automatic backup in Windows 7.
+- Optionally, create a disk image backup.
+Windows 7 users can also use the built-in backup tool for this: Configure automatic backups in Windows 7.

-If you do not have Windows Update open yet, start by clicking Start button or pressing WINDOWS KEY, then type "update" in Search box and click Windows Update.
+If you do not have Windows Update open yet, start by clicking the Start button or pressing WINDOWS KEY, then type "update" in the Search box and click Windows Update.

 Click Check for updates on the left to see if new updates are available.
 This applies even if Windows Update claims "No important updates available".

 If Windows Update will display some error page instead, try restarting your computer first.
-If this does not help, use this Fix It tool for repairing Windows Update problems.
+If this does not help, please see instructions on fixing Windows Update problems.

-Large number of available updates also means that some updates cannot be installed because of conflicts - so a few failed updates is completely normal in such cases.
+A large number of available updates also means that some updates cannot be installed because of conflicts - so a few failed updates are completely normal in such cases.

-Click Continue or Yes in User Account Control dialog.
+Click Continue or Yes in the User Account Control dialog.

 Wait until the installation is complete and restart your computer if required.
 Repeat the process until you see just one important update available for Windows 7 or Windows Vista with Service Pack 1 installed, or no important updates available for Windows Vista with no Service Packs installed.